mokyen/okyensourcesoftware/dmi.md

 ## Is this just clean architecture or hexagonal architecture?

-For anyone familiar with [Uncle Bob's clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) or [Alistair Cockburn's hexagonal architecture](https://alistair.cockburn.us/hexagonal-architecture), It could seem that DMI is the same thing.
+For anyone familiar with [Uncle Bob's clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) or [Alistair Cockburn's hexagonal architecture](https://alistair.cockburn.us/hexagonal-architecture), it could seem that DMI is the same thing.
 However, both of those are architectural philosophies.
 DMI is about designing software entities, specifically classes, functions, and structs.
-The philosophies certainly have significant parallels, and DMI absolutely interplays with these architectural paradigms.
+The philosophies certainly have significant parallels, and DMI is absolutely compatible with these architectural paradigms.
+In some ways, DMI is the low-level design version of these philosophies.

-## Quality Code
+Clean architecture defines a set of layers within the code where inner layers are unaware of the outer layers so that all source code dependencies point towards inward.
+The most inner layers are the 'entity layer' and 'use case layer', Martin also refers to as the 'enterprise business rules' and 'application business rules', respectively.

+So isn't all of the decision-making in DMI in these inner layers?
+No, because decisions are made at every level of code.

+Consider a hardware driver, which would be in one of the outer layers.
+There are decisions that are made based on the data sheet for that part, and there is value in testing those decisions.

+**TODO: NEED MORE DETAILD EXAMPLE**

 ## References